Aastha-Mistry/tictactoe-ai-networking/README.md

-# tictactoe-ai-networking
+# TicTacToe AI Networking
-Project Title: Networking Component for TicTacToe Game with AI using Raspberry Pi and Sense HAT Module

-**Description:**
+## Description

-This GitHub repository contains the code for the networking component of the TicTacToe game with AI implemented using a Raspberry Pi and Sense HAT module.
-The project was developed as part of the Communications Engineering course (IENG 2530) and is a component of the BUS Project.
+Explore how IoT, cloud integration, and AI come together in this innovative project.
+This repository features the networking component of a TicTacToe game with AI, built using Raspberry Pi and Sense HAT.
+The project integrates cloud-based score management, data visualization, and web interfaces, showcasing skills in data handling, Python programming, and IoT systems.

-**Project Objectives:**

-1. Implement an online scoreboard to store match scores or player moves in the cloud.
+## Key Features

+- **Cloud Integration:** Online scoreboard leveraging Google Sheets API for storing and retrieving game data.
-2. Optionally fetch the scores from the cloud and display them on the Raspberry Pi’s RGB LED matrix or a web page.
+- **Data Visualization:** Fetch and display scores on the Raspberry Pi’s RGB LED matrix or via a web interface.
-3. Design the project considering various implementation possibilities, including networking methods, cloud service providers, and display options.
-4. Set up the chosen cloud service (Google Cloud Platform recommended) and integrate it with the Raspberry Pi.
-5. Develop Python code to send score or move data to the cloud database.
-6. Install a web server (Apache or Flask) on the Raspberry Pi and create a webpage to display the game data stored on the cloud.
+- **Web Framework:** Flask-based web server for seamless user interaction and real-time data display.
+- **Networking Analysis:** Measured network parameters using Wireshark for optimized performance.

+## Project Objectives

+1. Store and manage player scores and moves in a cloud-based database.
+2. Visualize data on an RGB LED matrix or a dynamic webpage.
+3. Evaluate and implement networking methods and cloud services for optimal integration.
+4. Develop efficient Python scripts for cloud database interaction.
+5. Set up and manage a web server for hosting the game interface.
-7. Utilize networking tools like Wireshark to measure network parameters between the Raspberry Pi and the cloud.
+6. Analyze network performance between Raspberry Pi and the cloud for reliability.
-8. Enable the TicTacToe game to be played over the web using a Python web framework like Flask.
+7. Enable remote gameplay via a Flask-based web application.

 **Project Structure:**